kebaldwi/ansible_lab_v1/LabGuide.md

 The first task contains a module we haven't seen before:  **cisco.ios.ios_command**.
 The [cisco.ios.ios_command](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_command_module.html) module executes a command or list of commands on a cisco device.
 Note, the **cisco.ios.ios_command** module isn't used to make configuration changes on network devices.

 In this case, we're using the module to execute a show run on the device and get back the output.
-Note that there a number of different ways to get the configuration from a device, you may have come across other options during your Ansible practice.
+Note that there are a number of different ways to get the configuration from a device, you may have come across other options during your Ansible practice.

 The next new item is the **register** parameter.
 This simply tells Ansible to save the result of the task to a variable that is, in this case, called **prior_config** and can be referenced later.